Measurement and Probability in Relativistic Quantum Mechanics: Introduction

+It seems to have become generally accepted that interaction with the macroscopic environment results in the \emph{decoherence} of a measurement superposition state into a mixed state with classical probabilities $\sqr{\psi_{i}}$ \cite{gellmann90,griffiths84,omnes88}.
+But what is the role of a measurement apparatus (or human observer), if any, in causing this decoherence and specifically amplifying and recording a system measurement?

+\item \emph{What even is the meaning of ``probability'' in the interpretation of the theory for actual, physical measurement processes?
+And why the odd Born rule for the probabilities?}

+A common approach is to define probabilities based on the relative frequencies of each of the possible measurement outcomes as the same measurement experiment is carried out repeatedly (for example, \refcites{everett57,hartle68,graham73}).
+However using this approach to derive the Born rule has often been criticized as circular or inconsistent in the end (see, for example, \refcites{kent90,squires90,zurek05}).
+In particular, the formalism of decohered reduced density matrices already presupposes the Born rule.

-Everett essentially applied a relative frequency approach to define probability \cite{everett57}, as have subsequent authors (such as \refcites{hartle68, graham73}).
-However, this approach has often been criticized as being circular or inconsistent in the end (see, for example, \refcites{kent90, squires90, zurek05}).
-More recently, an alternative has been to apply Bayes' Theorem \cite{bayes63}, so that ``probability quantifies a degree of belief for a single trial, without any a priori connection to limiting frequencies'' \cite{caves02, fuchs10}.
+A more recent alternative has been to apply Bayes' Theorem \cite{bayes63}, so that ``probability quantifies a degree of belief for a single trial, without any a priori connection to limiting frequencies'' \cite{caves02,fuchs10}.
 The cost, however, is that such a definition of probability is inherently \emph{subjective}, relying on an understanding of how the ``level of ignorance'' or ``degree of belief'' of a rational agent should be adjusted based on observation.

-Wallace further considers the ``preferences of a rational agent'' in the context of the Everett interpretation, using a decision-theoretic approach to ``prove that such an agent acts exactly as if he assigns probabilities to the outcomes of future events in accordance with the Born rule'' \cite{wallace14}.
-(This also seems to be in line with how Everett actually thought of quantum probabilities, consistent with his later work in operations research after leaving physics \cite{byrne10}.)
-Wallace takes some pains to carefully develop this as an objective definition of probability, showing that there is no ``residual problem of probability'' for the Everett interpretation.
-However, he also admits that these decision-theoretic arguments cannot really be applied in the cosmological case, since ``they would require the agent to have the power to rearrange the cosmos on a vast scale.''

-Essentially underlying both the frequentist and Bayesian approaches to probability is a simple conception, as stated by Laplace (though Bayes' work actually preceded Laplace's publication): probability is ``the ratio of the number of favorable cases to that of all the cases possible'' \cite{laplace51}, and the ``cases favorable to the event being sought'' are considered to be all equally likely.
-This leads to a \emph{principle of indifference}, such that, if a change to the system under consideration simply moves it from one ``favorable case'' to another, then an observer will be indifferent to such a change in computing probabilities.

-In this regard, Zurek notes that, if we can define a physical system symmetry among ``favorable cases'', then we could make the subjective principle of indifference into a definition of \emph{objective} probabilities.
-He proposes \emph{entanglement-assisted invariance} (``envariance'') as the symmetry to do this \cite{zurek03b, zurek05, zurek07b}.
-Zurek's work, however, was in the context of non-relativistic quantum mechanics.